Qhronology logo

 Contributing#

-Contributions to Qhronology (both the package and its documentation), including any features, fixes, and suggestions, are welcome provided they are compatible with the project’s concept and vision, while also conforming to its style.
+Contributions to Qhronology (including both the package and its documentation) in the form of features, fixes, or even suggestions, are welcome provided they are compatible with the project’s concept and vision, while also conforming to its style.
 Please see below for more details about contributing to the project.
 Feel free to contact lgbishop@protonmail.com to discuss any significant additions or changes you wish to propose.

-The acceptance of the CLA is achieved simply by reading the document itself (CLA.txt) and then declaring your agreement to its terms and conditions by reproducing, in the description of any merge/pull requests to the project’s repository, the following statement:
+Acceptance of the CLA is achieved by reading the document itself (CLA.txt), and then declaring your agreement to its terms and conditions by reproducing, in the description of any merge requests to the project’s repository, the following statement:

 [ ] I declare that I have read Qhronology's Contributor License Agreement and agree to its terms and conditions.